ghrgriner/anki-stats/README.md

 of reviews that were correct?
 Does it matter how early or late the review was?

-4. How are the tables and figures affects affected when cards are reset or deleted?
+4. How are the tables and figures affected when cards are reset or deleted?

 5. Where are the Free Spaced Repeptition Scheduler (FSRS) variables